richard-dennehy/raytracer_rs/docs/performance.md

 - Performance impact: reduced loop iteration time by ~25%

 Note: ideally would avoid allocating 2 `Vec`s and looping 3 times, but switching to parallel iterator and back again makes this difficult to avoid

+### Precalculating transformation matrix inverse
+Calculate inverse eagerly and store it along with matrix data, to avoid having to recalculate it constantly

+- Effort: moderate - required refactoring of `matrix` module to split Transform data structure and constructors, and underlying 4D Matrix and maths
+- Performance impact: 5-10% reduction on trivial scenes, 15-20% on complex scenes

+Note: storing normal matrix and inverse increases size of struct significantly, which may negatively impact performance